We are committed to creating an accessible and inclusive city where everyone is welcome.

 Health and wellbeing

 We would like to take this opportunity to thank everyone that provided input into the new plan – your feedback has been invaluable.

 We are proud of the progress we have made in improving access and inclusion for people with disability in the City of Logan.

-Our Access and Inclusion Plan 2019-2022 has now been completed.
-We have successfully implemented 83 out of the 84 actions in this plan, with the remaining action in progress.
+We have successfully implemented 83 out of the 84 actions in our previous Access and Inclusion Plan 2019-2022, with the remaining action in progress.

 Key highlights include: